Chanterelle

+Chanterelles are found in Eurasia, North America, and Africa, typically growing in forested areas.
+They initially gained popularity as an edible mushroom in the 18th century via their inclusion in French cuisine.

+Etymology

+The name chanterelle originates from the Greek kantharos meaning "tankard" or "cup", a reference to their general shape.
+Its German name, Pfifferling, refers to its peppery taste.

+Taxonomy

 At one time, all yellow or golden chanterelles in western North America had been classified as Cantharellus cibarius.
 Using DNA analysis, they have since been shown to be a group of related species.
 In 1997, the Pacific golden chanterelle (C. formosus) and C. cibarius var. roseocanus were identified, followed by C. cascadensis in 2003, C. californicus in 2008, and C. enelensis in 2017.
 C. cibarius var. roseocanus occurs in the Pacific Northwest in Sitka spruce forests, as well as Eastern Canada in association with Pinus banksiana.